Gateshead: Demography

 The table below compares the demographics of Gateshead with the wider Metropolitan borough.
 The town's population in 2011 was 120,046 compared with 78,403 in 2001.
 This is due to a slight population increase and boundary and methodology changes since 2001.
 Felling used to be a separate urban subdivision and had a population of around 35,000, but now it is considered part of Gateshead town.
 The population of the 2011 census boundaries in 2001 was 113,220, proving that there was some sort of population increase.

 In 2011, 8.0% of the population of Gateshead Town were from an ethnic minority group (non-indigenous), compared with only 6.0% for the surrounding borough.
 Despite the borough's low ethnic minority population compared with the England average of 20.2%, it has slightly more ethnic minorities than other boroughs in Tyne and Wear, such as Sunderland or North Tyneside, and two wards near the town centre (Bridges and Saltwell) have minority populations very similar to the national average.
 The Tyneside metropolitan area, which contains the borough of Gateshead, has a population of 829,300; the NewcastleGateshead urban core area has population of 480,400.
 The Metropolitan borough of Gateshead had a population of 200,214 in 2011.
 Gateshead is the main major area in the metropolitan borough and the town takes up around 60% of the borough's population.
 Other major areas in the borough include Whickham, Birtley, Blaydon-on-Tyne and Ryton.

-MetroCentre and Team Valley
+Economy

 Gateshead is home to the MetroCentre, the largest shopping mall in the UK until 2008; and the Team Valley Trading Estate, once the largest and still one of the larger purpose-built commercial estates in the UK.